-It has a long power cord, ideal for rooms where power sources are few and far between.
-The cord is 5’10” long, so you should have no problems getting this one connected.
+It has a long power cord, ideal for a bathroom where power sources are few and far between.
+The cord is 5’10” long, so you should have no problems getting this dehumidifier connected.

-It’s very quiet since there’s no internal compressor.
+This dehumidifier unit is very quiet since there’s no internal compressor.
 The compressor is the loudest component on a full-size dehumidifier.
-Previous buyers said this machine wasn’t any louder than a space heater or a fan running on a low setting.
-The low noise level makes it a smart choice for smaller rooms that are attached to a master bedroom, or for apartment bathrooms which are next to a bathroom with thin walls.
+Previous buyers said this machine wasn’t any louder than a space heater or a bathroom vent fan running on a low setting.
+The low noise level makes it a smart dehumidifier choice for smaller rooms that are attached to a master bedroom, or for apartment bathrooms which are next to a bathroom with thin walls.

-It’s not all that powerful.
-While most full-size units can pull at least 20-30 pints per day from your air, this one generally pulls 1 pint per 2-5 days.
+It’s not all that powerful a dehumidifier.
+While most full-size units can pull at least 20-30 pints per day from your air, this bathroom dehumidifier generally pulls 1 pint per 2-5 days.

-We don’t recommend it for larger bathrooms, or for spaces with very severe moisture problems.
+We don’t recommend this dehumidifier unit for larger bathrooms, or for spaces with very severe moisture problems.
 It’s a better choice for mold and mildew prevention in smaller bathrooms in apartments or condos, as well as secondary (smaller) bathrooms in houses.

-Some buyers found that it only pulled teaspoons of water out of their air, even in smaller spaces.
-Your results will vary depending on the specific conditions in your home.
+Some buyers found that this dehumidifier only pulled teaspoons of water out of their bathroom air, even in smaller spaces.
+Your results will vary depending on the specific conditions in your home bathroom.

-You can’t set a specific humidity level.
+You can’t set a specific humidity level for your bathroom.
 This one will work continuously until it’s full, and you can’t set a humidity level for it to bring your space to.
 That’s not a huge concern, since most bathrooms will never get bone dry.

 However, it does mean that this one will use power pretty much constantly.
 It’s not as efficient an energy user as units with programmable settings.